llm-bible/llm-bible.github.io/_publications/kim2018snu.markdown

 bibkey: kim2018snu
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/1805.07049"}
-tags: ['Training Techniques', 'Model Architecture', 'RAG', 'Fine-Tuning', 'Applications']
+tags: ['Fine-Tuning', 'Applications', 'RAG', 'Model Architecture', 'Training Techniques']
 ---
 We present a novel neural architecture for the Argument Reasoning Comprehension task of SemEval 2018.
 It is a simple neural network consisting of